mushfiqueyeasir/Sofy-Valley-Assessment/README.md

-## The Api was provided HTTP but the free hosting site only provides HTTPS, So the app won't Run in Live server due to Mixed Content Error.
+## The Api was provided HTTP but the free hosting site only provides HTTPS domain, So the app won't Run in Live server due to Mixed Content Error.

 ## Available Scripts